influxdata/docs-v2/README.md

     parent: # Specifies a parent group and nests navigation items
     weight: # Determines sort order.
 draft: # If true, will not render page on build
+enterprise_all: # If true, specifies the doc as a whole is specific to InfluxDB Enterprise
+enterprise_some: # If true, specifies the doc includes some content specific to InfluxDB Enterprise
 ```

 #### Title usage